 A Plunger May Help Remove The Source Of The Smell

 Before you start down the road to complicated procedures, it’s always worth trying to use your friendly household plunger.
-If you’re lucky, the issue causing your sewer odor may be a loose clog that needs a little push to get on its way down.
+If you’re lucky, the issue causing your sewer odor may be a loose clog that needs a little push to get down.
 In this case, a plunger may be all that you need.

 Vinegar Home Remedies

 Most odors require a little extra effort beyond simple plunging.
-While this procedure shouldn’t take place often, a vinegar and baking soda cleanse is usually enough to combat any unpleasant odors in your drains.
+While this procedure shouldn’t occur often, a vinegar and baking soda cleanse is usually enough to combat unpleasant odors in your drains.
 Start by applying some dish soap to the drain and then chasing that with a good amount of boiling water.
 Follow this with a cup of baking soda(not powder) and follow it with an equal amount of distilled white vinegar.
 The instant foaming action will not only help to kill bacteria and deodorize your drain, but it might also loosen clogs.
-Follow this with some more hot water and a good plunging, and you’ve got yourself a handy solution to most drain odor issues.
+Follow this with hot water and a good plunging, and you’ve got yourself a handy solution to most drain odor issues.

 Check U-Bends And P-Traps Near The Smell

 Your plumbing has safeguards to prevent sewer gas from wafting into your home.
 The u-bend is one such countermeasure.
 As the name implies, the u-bend is a portion of pipe shaped like a U. This shape makes it impossible for the rising gas to travel downwards and eventually out through your sink.
 However, this u-shape that keeps smells out often also keeps debris trapped.
 Therefore, there is a good chance that your drain smells from food scraps, oil, and hair trapped in the u-bend.
 To remedy this situation, remove this portion of your pipes, clean it, and reinstall it.